Court reinstates conviction of 'Serial' podcast subject Adnan Syed

 Prosecutors asked for the conviction of Syed, now 38, to be reinstated, and Maryland’s high court found in favor of the state.

-Syed's post-conviction case centered on Gutierrez's failure to call a potential alibi witness and to challenge cell phone tower records that showed the him in the area where Lee's body was found.
+Syed's post-conviction case centered on Gutierrez's failure to call a potential alibi witness and to challenge cellphone tower records that showed him in the area where Lee's body was found.
 Both issues were examined by the podcast.

 "There was a credible alibi witness who was with Adnan at the precise time of the murder and now the Court of Appeals has said that witness would not have affected the outcome of the proceeding," according to Brown's statement.
 "We think just the opposite is true.
 From the perspective of the defendant, there is no stronger evidence than an alibi witness."